Skip to main content

 The underlying design paradigm to the Standard style is different from what you know from the classic core styles.
 Mapbox manages the basemap experience and surfaces key global styling configurations - in return, you get a cohesive visual experience and an evergreen map, always featuring the latest data, styling and rendering features compatible with your SDK.
 The configuration options make interactions with the basemap simpler than before.
 During the beta phase, we are piloting these configurations - we welcome feedback on the beta configurations.
 If you have feedback or questions about the Standard beta style reach out to: hey-map-design@mapbox.com.

-You can customize the color set of your Standard experience by adjusting the 3D light settings.
+You can customize the color set of your Standard or Standard Satellite experience by adjusting the 3D light settings.
 Individual basemap layers and/or color values can’t be adjusted, but all the flexibility offered by the style specification can be applied to custom layers while keeping interaction with the basemap easy through slots.

 2.1.1 Style Imports

-To work with styles like Mapbox Standard, we've introduced new Style APIs that allow you to import other styles into the main style you display to your users.
+To work with styles like Mapbox Standard or Standard Satellite, we've introduced new Style APIs that allow you to import other styles into the main style you display to your users.
 These styles will be imported by reference, so updates to them will be reflected in your main style without additional work needed on your side.
 For example, imagine you have style A and style B. The Style API will allow you to import A into B. Upon importing, you can set configurations that apply to A and adjust them at runtime.
 The configuration properties for the imported style A will depend on what the creator of style A chooses to be configurable.
-For the Standard style, 6 configuration properties are available for setting lighting, fonts, and label display options (see The Mapbox Standard Style section above).
+For the Standard style, 8 configuration properties are available for setting lighting, fonts, and label display options (see The Mapbox Standard Style section above).

 To import a style, you should add an "imports" section to your Style JSON.
 In the above example, you would add this "imports" section to your Style JSON for B to import style A and set various configurations such as Montserrat for the font and dusk for the lightPreset.